scrapy/scrapy/docs/intro/tutorial.rst

 .. note::
-    As an example spider that leverages this mechanism, check out the :class:`~scrapy.contrib.spiders.CrawlSpider` class for a generic spider
+    As an example spider that leverages this mechanism, check out the :class:`~scrapy.spiders.CrawlSpider` class for a generic spider
     that implements a small rules engine that you can use to write your crawlers on top of it.